 A workplace where everyone, no matter what their status, is treated with dignity and respect is a workplace where good stuff happens

 According to a 2004 Gallup study of 50,000 workers across 27 countries, respect is the number one driver for workplace engagement.
-Respect is perhaps the most fundamental ingredient for positive workplace performance.
-It is the base from which other benefits will grow.
+It is perhaps the most fundamental ingredient for positive workplace performance, because it is the base from which other benefits will grow.

-It means having consideration for yourself and others around you.
-Above all, it means thinking about whether you treat everyone equally and acknowledge their views.
-Respect isn’t something that automatically comes with seniority.
+At its most basic, respect means having consideration for yourself and others around you.
+It means thinking about whether you treat everyone equally, acknowledge their views, and feel treated in the same way yourself.
+Respect isn’t something that automatically comes with seniority…

 Respect and Performance